Toby Fox

-Robert F. Fox (born October 11, 1991), known professionally as Toby Fox (previously Toby "Radiation" Fox), is an American video game developer and video game composer.
-He is known for developing the role-playing video games Undertale and Deltarune for which the former garnered acclaim and he received nominations for a British Academy Game Award, three Game Awards and D.I.C.E.
-Awards, the latter known as the video game equivalent of the Academy Awards.
+Robert F. "Toby" Fox (born October 11, 1991) is an American video game developer, composer, and voice actor.
+He is best known for developing the role-playing video games Undertale and Deltarune, both of which have received critical acclaim.
+Undertale has received nominations for a British Academy Game Award, three Game Awards and D.I.C.E.
+Awards.

-Fox's early work consisted primarily of composing music, notably doing so for the webcomic Homestuck, and, following the success of Undertale, he went on to compose music for a number of other independent video games.
-Other notable works include contributing to the soundtracks of Super Smash Bros.
-Ultimate and two Pokémon video games.
+Fox's early work consisted of developing RPG Maker games and creating ROM hacks like the EarthBound Halloween Hack.
+Fox then moved on to composing music, most notably for Andrew Hussie's 2009 webcomic Homestuck.

+Following the success of Undertale, he went on to compose music for a number of other indie games, as well contributing to the soundtracks of Super Smash Bros.
+Ultimate and the Pokémon video games.

+Early life and education

+Robert F. Fox was born on October 11, 1991, in Manchester, New Hampshire.
+Along with his three brothers, he is the son of Robert Fox, a financial planner, and Barbara Fox, a retired paraprofessional.
+Fox was raised as an Episcopalian.
+Fox has stated that as a child, he took music lessons, including piano and trumpet; when he reached middle school, he decided to start playing piano again, performing gaming soundtracks by ear.
+He later studied environmental science at Northeastern University and graduated in 2014.

 Career

-Early work and composing
+2008–2009: Early work

-Toby Fox's earliest well-known work is his "EarthBound Halloween Hack", a Halloween-themed ROM hack of the 1994 Super NES game EarthBound released in 2008.
-He then moved onto composing a variety of music for Andrew Hussie's 2009 webcomic Homestuck during his senior year of high school.
-Though he did not initially respond when Hussie started a "Music Contribution Team" in April 2009 and put up a news post asking composers to participate, Hussie took note of his work when Fox started uploading piano covers of the webcomic's music on the MS Paint Adventures forums.
-Fox has composed music for the 2017 Homestuck video game Hiveswap, Undertale artist Temmie Chang's short narrative game Escaped Chasm, and Game Freak's 2019 RPG Little Town Hero, the last of which was arranged by Pokémon composer Hitomi Sato.
-He also composed a track for Pokémon Sword and Shield, a vocal song for Itoki Hana's PRAY album, and multiple tracks for Pokémon Scarlet and Violet.
+Fox's earliest experiences in game development involved using RPG Maker 2000 with his three brothers to make role-playing games and creating ROM hacks in high school.
+His most notable early project was the EarthBound Halloween Hack, a Halloween-themed ROM hack of EarthBound, which released in 2008.
+He then moved on to compose a variety of music for Andrew Hussie's 2009 webcomic Homestuck during his senior year of high school.
+Though he did not initially respond when Hussie started a Music Contribution Team in April 2009 and put up a news post asking composers to participate, Hussie took note of his work when Fox started uploading piano covers of the webcomic's music on the MS Paint Adventures forums.

-Acclaim and breakthrough

-Undertale
+Fox was production coordinator of Homestuck's soundtrack until its conclusion in 2016, composing music including a version of "Megalovania"; he credited this with giving him experience with digital audio workstation software.
+Additionally, he has stated in a tribute post to musician George Buzinkai that tracks such as the unused Homestuck theme called "Patient" inspired Undertale themes such as "Another Medium".
+In particular, his remix of Buzinkai's song Doctor, titled "Savior of the Waking World", was a "turning point" in his musical journey; it was used as the background music for a major moment in the fifth act of Homestuck.